By Al Torres

 Treat a sponsored event like a project and decide what resources are needed and who is responsible for what.
 You may even want to assign a ‘project manager’ over the event that ensures clear communication between both sides of the aisle.

-To ensure success, host a weekly meeting leading up to the event to ensure that tasks are being accomplished and goals are within reach.
+To ensure success, schedule a weekly meeting leading up to the event to ensure that tasks are being accomplished and goals are within reach.
 These meetings don’t need to have the entire team involved but should have at least two people from sales and marketing to ensure consistent alignment leading up to the event.

 Create Unified Sales and Marketing Goals